top of page

 FLOOR LEVELS

-The floor levels will be set at 5.6m AOD.
-This is almost 2m higher than the current flood level, helping to cope with sea level rise.
+The floor levels will be set at 5.6m AOD, which is nearly 2m above the current flood level,

 SUSTAINABLE